-The Architecture program prepares the very best students to perceive the ordered relationship of people and their environment and to translate this order into design for the enrichment of the human experience.
-Our students come, not only to experience the unique atmosphere of Taubman College, but to become part of one of the world’s leading universities - the University of Michigan.
+The Architecture program prepares the very best students to perceive the ordered relationship between people and their environment and to translate this order into design for the enrichment of the human experience.
+Our students come, not only to experience the unique atmosphere of Taubman College but to become part of one of the world’s leading universities - the University of Michigan.